jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/01-introduction-and-html-fundamentals.md

 - start with a `</` and end with `>`
 - immediately follow the `</` with the tag's name
 - include **nothing** else

 ---

+# Fail Safe vs Fail Danger

+- web technologies are generally `fail safe`; if there is an error, they will try to continue as best they can
+- other technologies can be fail danger; if there is an error, they will stop or abort

+---